adyxax/www/content/docs/gentoo/installation.md

 Put the archive on the server in /mnt/gentoo (you can simply wget it from there), then extract it :
 {{< highlight sh >}}
-tar xpf stage3-*.tar.xz --xattrs-include='*.*' --numeric-owner mount /dev/sda2 boot mount -t proc none proc mount -t sysfs none sys mount -o rbind /dev dev cp /etc/resolv.conf etc/ chroot .
+tar xpf stage3-*.tar.xz --xattrs-include='*.*' --numeric-owner mount /dev/nvme0n1p2 boot mount -R /proc proc mount -R /sys sys mount -R /dev dev chroot .
 {{< /highlight >}}